 Customers using Hyland’s cloud solutions are responsible for managing the data that they store within Hyland’s cloud solutions.
 Except as stated in the paragraph immediately below, customers determine the categories of Personal Data and other information that are stored by Hyland.
 Similarly, Hyland's customers and prospective customers who share data with Hyland in connection with any of its Services determine which categories of Personal Data will be shared and for what purposes.
 Consequently, except as stated in the paragraph immediately below, Hyland does not generally know the categories of Personal Data to be processed or the purpose(s) of the processing unless and until Hyland receives this information from its customers or prospective customers.

-Specifically, in regard to Hyland’s Guardian and Edge software products, Hyland may store the following categories of Personal Data to create completed I-9 forms on behalf of customers or to assist customers in the creation, management, and submission of immigration cases: full name, mailing address, email address, phone number, social security number and/or other identification number, date of birth, citizenship or immigration status, employment authorization information, work history, job-related information, immigration status, and other personally identifiable information as may be required to fulfil a customer’s Form I-9 employment eligibility verification responsibilities or as required by various government agencies responsible for administering immigration benefits.
+Specifically, in regard to Hyland’s Guardian and Edge software products, Hyland may store the following categories of Personal Data to create completed I-9 forms on behalf of customers or to assist customers in the creation, management, and submission of immigration cases: full name, mailing address, email address, phone number, social security number and/or other identification number, date of birth, citizenship or immigration status, employment authorization information, work history, job-related information, immigration status, and other personally identifiable information as may be required to fulfill a customer’s Form I-9 employment eligibility verification responsibilities or as required by various government agencies responsible for administering immigration benefits.

 When Hyland processes Personal Data, Hyland does so only for the purpose of providing Services.